mirez/fb-post-bulk-privacy-edit/README.md

 5. Open any of your facebook post, change its privacy settings to anything, and switch it back, a few entries should appear on in the "Network" tab.
 6. Click any entry starting with `?privacy_fbid`, a panel will open to the right, scroll down and find the "Request Headers" section, in the section find the `cookie:` field, copy all the text, this is the `COOKIE` parameter, save it somewhere.
 7. Scroll down further to the "Form Data" section, click "view source", copy all the text, this is the `BODY` parameter, save it somewhere.
-8. [Find your facebook ID](https://findmyfbid.com/), it should be a long number, this is the `USER_ID` parameter.
-9. Open `process.py` using a text editor, fill in the parameters you have saved: `TOKEN`, `USER_ID`, `BODY`, `COOKIE`, **always put your text within single quotes**, for example `USER_ID='10000012345678'`
+8. Open `process.py` using a text editor, fill in the parameters you have saved: `TOKEN`, `BODY`, `COOKIE`, **always put your text within single quotes**, for example `TOKEN='EAACE10000012345678'`
-10. Edit the date numbers in which your posts' privacy settings will be edited, using the `SINCE` and `UNTIL` parameter, for example: `SINCE=calendar.timegm(date(2011,8,1).timetuple())` this would mean to modify all posts **since** 2011/8/1.
+9. Edit the date numbers in which your posts' privacy settings will be edited, using the `SINCE` and `UNTIL` parameter, for example: `SINCE=calendar.timegm(date(2011,8,1).timetuple())` this would mean to modify all posts **since** 2011/8/1.
-11. In the text editor, save `process.py`.
+10. In the text editor, save `process.py`.
-12. Switch to the terminal window that you opened in step 2, type in `python process.py`, hit enter, and the script will start to run, if you see something like `Setting 64123317123111234 result code=200`, the script is running successfully. (result code 200 mean success, otherwise failure).
+11. Switch to the terminal window that you opened in step 2, type in `python process.py`, hit enter, and the script will start to run, if you see something like `Setting 64123317123111234 result code=200`, the script is running successfully. (result code 200 mean success, otherwise failure).
 You can hit Ctrl+C to stop the script any time.

 ## process.py